dbugapp/dbug-go/README.md

 [![Test](https://github.com/dbugapp/dbug-go/actions/workflows/test.yml/badge.svg)](https://github.com/dbugapp/dbug-go/actions/workflows/test.yml)
 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)

-Send debug data from your Go application to the [Dbug desktop app](https://github.com/dbugapp/desktop) for live inspection.
-This package acts as a lightweight agent, making it trivial to visualize the state of your Go variables and data structures.
+Send data from your running Go application directly to the [Dbug desktop app](https://github.com/dbugapp/desktop) for live inspection.
+This package makes it trivial to visualize the state of your Go variables and data structures without interrupting your program.

 ---

 ## Features

-- **Simple Interface:** Just call `dbug.Send()` with almost any Go variable, struct, map, slice, or other data type.
+- **Simple Interface:** Just call `dbug.Go()` with almost any Go variable, struct, map, slice, or other data type to see it in the Dbug app.
-- **Variadic Sending:** Send multiple different variables in a single `dbug.Send()` call; each will appear separately in the Dbug app.
+- **Variadic Sending:** Send multiple different variables in a single `dbug.Go()` call; each will appear separately.
-- **Zero Configuration (Default):** Works out-of-the-box by sending data to the default Dbug desktop app endpoint (`http://127.0.0.1:53821`).

 ---